globulus/easyflows/README.md

 Check out the [demo app](app) to see most of the basic concepts in action: flow starting and chaining, branchings, entry and exit relays, checklists, passing data around, and using flows to deliver results.

 Check out the docs below for a more in-depth overview of the library terminology, architecture, and code samples.
+If you're a Kotlin user, be sure to check out the [DSL section](#dsl) with simpler and more concise syntax.

 ### Installation